Probing the Sivers Asymmetry with Transverse Energy-Energy Correlators in the Small-$x$ Regime: Theoretical Formalism

 The imaginary part (odderon component) is generally less constrained.
 Following Refs.~\cite{Lappi:2016gqe,Yao:2018vcg}, we relate it to the real part via

 where $\kappa = 1/3$.
 For the free parameters, we use the values from the fit in Ref.~\cite{Casuga:2023dcf}:

 To illustrate the behavior of our model for the quark TMDs, we plot them as a function of $b$ for different values of $x$ in Fig.~\ref{fig:two_plots}.

-We see that, in general, the unpolarized quark TMD increases with decreasing $x$ whereas the quark Sivers TMD becomes progressively suppressed.
-This trend is in line with the expected small-$x$ dependence of the pomeron and odderon contributions~\cite{Lappi:2016gqe}.
+Evolving the distributions to smaller $x$, we see that the unpolarized quark TMD generally increases, whereas the quark Sivers TMD increases for $b \lesssim \SI{0.1}{GeV^{-1}}$ and decreases for $b \gtrsim \SI{0.1}{GeV^{-1}}$.
+This trend is in line with the small-$x$ dependence of the corresponding pomeron and odderon contributions~\cite{Lappi:2016gqe}.
+In particular, the turnover dependence of the energy dependence of the quark-Sivers function is analogous to the turnover of the energy dependence of the odderon amplitude in \cite{Yao:2018vcg}.
 For comparison, we also show the quark TMDs without the Sudakov factors---the non-perturbative $g_2$ term and the perturbative component $S_{\text{pert}}$---appearing in Eqs.~\eqref{eq:EvolvedTMDunpol} and~\eqref{eq:EvolvedSivers}.
 Since these Sudakov terms arise from the TMD evolution, our results show that the TMD evolution suppresses both quark TMDs for small values of $b$, changing the limiting behavior $b \to 0$ quite drastically.
+Without the TMD evolution, the $b\rightarrow0$ asymptotic behavior of the unpolarized quark TMD in our model comes from the region with dipole sizes $b\ll r \ll Q_s^{-1}$ which yields $xf \sim \int^{}_b\frac{dr}{r}\,\ln{\frac{1}{r\Lambda_{\mathrm{QCD}}}} \sim \left(\log{b}\right)^2$, consistent with the numerical result in Fig.~\ref{fig:unpolarized_TMD}.
+In the same limit the leading asymptotic behavior for the quark Sivers TMD is instead $xf_{1T}^{\perp}\sim \int_b \frac{dr}{r}\sim -\log{b}$, which is again consistent with the numerical result in Fig.~\ref{fig:polarized_TMD}.
+Including the TMD evolution largely suppresses both quark distributions at small $b$.